 Most rescues happen within the first 72-hours.
-This Wilderness Survival 2 course is designed to teach you what to do after the first 72 hours have passed and you have not been rescued - survival on the move.
-Instructors demonstrate techniques associated with more advanced concepts of wilderness survival: lost human behavior, hydration and energy conservation, navigation and orienteering, basic concepts of foraging, and more.
+This Wilderness Survival Travel and Navigation course is designed to teach you what to do after the first 72 hours have passed and you have not been rescued - survival on the move.
+Instructors demonstrate techniques associated with more advanced concepts of wilderness survival: lost human behavior, hydration, and energy conservation, navigation and orienteering, basic concepts of foraging, and more.

 The coursework requires an above-average level of physical fitness.